 - If you use a Windows PC, you have to use Duet Pro because Astropad only works with Macs.

 - If you don’t like subscription pricing, you have to use Astropad (but not Astropad Studio, which does require a subscription).

 - If you want to connect wirelessly you have to use Astropad, but for best performance you’ll want to connect with a cable anyway.

 I can’t compare the performance and usage of Astropad and Duet Pro, because I’ve only used Astropad.
 But given the major differences in what hardware they support and how they’re priced, you might be swayed one way or the other more by what hardware you own or how you prefer to pay.

 About that “Hover/rollover support” line in the table: A frustrating aspect of using a mobile tablet as a graphics tablet is that they generally don’t support pointer hovering, so you can’t hover the pointer without clicking as you can with a mouse or Wacom tablet.
 Not being able to hover is a side effect of how most mobile devices work, where your finger or stylus can interact with the display only at the moment you actually touch it.
 But hovering is important when you want to select a small target, precisely grab object handles, or use mouse rollover effects such as tool tips.
 Duet Pro and Astropad Studio claim to support hovering, but those are premium levels of those apps which require a subscription.

 One other feature which I thought might be too obscure to list in the table is support for using multiple devices as displays simultaneously.
-I had no problem creating a ridiculous multiple desktop display by using Astropad to connect multiple iPads and iPhones to my Mac, but Duet Display can use only one device as a display.
+I had no problem creating a ridiculous multiple desktop display by using Air Display to connect multiple iPads and iPhones to my Mac, but Duet Display can use only one device as a display.
 I believe Astropad is also intended to connect a Mac to only one iOS device at a time.